Upgrade Your Comfort Food: A Diabetes-Friendly Grilled Cheese Guide

-One of my favorite (and quick) go-tos for lunch or dinner is a grilled cheese sandwich.
-But the traditional approach isn’t necessarily the most healthy when you’re living with type 2 diabetes.
-Thankfully I’ve found a way to make a healthier and more flavorful version.
+One of my favorite (and quick) go-to meals for lunch or dinner is a grilled cheese sandwich.
+But the traditional approach isn’t necessarily the healthiest when you’re living with type 2 diabetes.
+Thankfully, I’ve found a way to make a healthier and more flavorful version.

 Here’s how you can improve on the classic grilled cheese by making it more diabetes-friendly.

-This cuts in half the amount of bread used and substantially reduces the carb count.
+This cuts in half the amount of bread used and substantially reduces the carb count, resulting in a delicious low-carb recipe.
 White bread, the traditional choice for grilled cheese, can play havoc with glycemic control.
 It’s made from refined flour and has very little fiber to counter the spike in blood glucose it can cause.
-You can choose to use whole grain bread or a loaf made from an alternative flour, in place of white bread.
+You can choose to use whole-grain bread or a loaf made from an alternative flour in place of white bread.
 These heartier loaves will have more fiber and/or a lower glycemic load.

 Cooking in the oven is quick.
-Set the oven to 425F and in less than 5 minutes you’ll have melted goodness on a slice of bread.
+Set the oven to 425°F and in less than 5 minutes, you’ll have a healthy melt with melted goodness on a slice of bread.
 Since ovens vary and you don’t want burned toast, keep a close eye on the sandwiches as they cook.
 Check on them after about 3 minutes in the oven and pull the tray out as soon as they’re done to your liking.

 Cheddar and American cheese are traditional favorites when it comes to grilled cheese sandwiches.
 But nothing says you have to limit your choices.
-I like a sharp Swiss or a creamy Havarti.
+I like a sharp Swiss or a creamy Havarti—both work beautifully in this healthy melt.
 Think about other cheeses you can use, like Monterey Jack, provolone, mozzarella, or muenster.
-Whatever your favorite cheese is, as long as it melts, it can be made into grilled cheese.
+Whatever your favorite cheese is, as long as it melts, it can be made into a deluxe grilled cheese.

 Don’t limit your grilled sandwich toppings to just cheese.
 Add other toppings for flavor and texture, taking your grilled cheese sandwich from simple to deluxe.

-The sandwiches are not in the oven long enough for the vegetable to cook through.
-So if you're using a vegetable that has some bite to it, like onion, grill or saute it on its own before adding it to the sandwich.
+The sandwiches are not in the oven long enough for the vegetables to cook through.
+So, if you're using a vegetable that has some bite to it, like an onion, grill or sauté it on its own before adding it to the sandwich.

 Herbs can also add a lot of flavor, especially when they’re fresh from the garden.
 Basil and mozzarella work well together.
 Dill or chives with muenster can add an unexpected twist.

-Thinly sliced meats can work on your grilled cheese sandwich too.
+Thinly sliced meats can work on your grilled cheese sandwich, too.
 Thinly sliced ham and provolone is a tasty classic.
-You don’t have to limit yourself to deli meats, any thinly sliced cooked meat, like shabu shabu beef, can work.
+You don’t have to limit yourself to deli meats; any thinly sliced cooked meat, like shabu-shabu beef, can work well in this low-carb recipe.
 For those who don’t eat meat, slices of baked tofu or tempeh are tasty choices.

 No matter the protein, remember you want to strike a balance between the protein and cheese so that the quantity and flavors complement each other.